shlomiassaf/ngrid/apps/ngrid-demo-app/content/concepts/index.md

 ### Simplicity through Transparency

-Like others, `NGrid` comes with a lot of features.
+Like others, n**Grid** comes with a lot of features.
 Some are native, some are built-in plugins and others are through external plugins.
-Extensibility is at the core of `NGrid` as it allows opting-in to what you really need without introducing complexity of what you dont use or need.
+Extensibility is at the core of n**Grid** as it allows opting-in to what you really need without introducing complexity of what you dont use or need.

 With each feature/plugin you use the level of complexity grows, to ensure things are kept simple all of the features are transparent which means that they should not force you to provide a value and should always come with a default behavior.